Ellis Arnall: Re-election attempt

-His career declined as he was unable to persuade the legislature to allow him to seek re-election.
+In 1941 a constitutional amendment had lengthened the governor's term in Georgia from two years to four, but governors serving a four-year term were unable to seek re-election immediately; they had to wait at least four years to serve again.
+Arnall's career declined as he was unable to persuade the legislature to take steps to allow him to seek re-election.
 Arnall stood behind Henry A. Wallace's efforts to remain Vice President in 1944, when the former United States Secretary of Agriculture was replaced by U.S. Senator Harry S. Truman of Missouri.
 Arnall adhered to the United States Supreme Court decision banning the all-white Democratic party primary in the case Smith v.
 Allwright and hence opened the crucial Democratic primary elections to African Americans.
-This move particularly enraged Talmadge and his supporters, who used the issue to brand Arnall a 'race-traitor'.
+This move particularly enraged Eugene Talmadge and his supporters, who used the issue to brand Arnall a 'race-traitor'.

-Eugene Talmadge was elected governor once again in 1946 over James V. Carmichael (who was supported by Arnall) and another former governor, Eurith D. Rivers.
-However, he died a month before he was scheduled to take office in January 1947.
+Talmadge was elected governor once again in 1946, defeating James Carmichael (who was supported by Arnall) and another former governor, Eurith D. Rivers.
+However, he died in December, a month before he was scheduled to take office.
 The state legislature then elected Talmadge's son, Herman Talmadge, as governor.
 Arnall refused to resign the office during the controversy, and the younger Talmadge ended up locking Arnall out of his office in the state capitol.
-Arnall soon endorsed Melvin E. Thompson's unsuccessful claim to the office.
+Arnall soon endorsed Lieutenant Governor-elect Melvin E. Thompson's initially unsuccessful claim to the governorship; after Herman Talmadge was removed from the office, Thompson became governor.